daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

   For example:

   ![Fake move on MNQZ2023 on Fri Oct 06 '23 at 8:30am](./MNQZ2023-Fri-Oct-06-at-8-30-am-1st-stage.png)
-  Here everybody thinking: "okay, it's gonna go lower" and it's crashes everyone that's already in long...
+  Here everybody thinking: "okay, it's going to go lower" and it's crashes everyone that's already in long...
 And it did so in stunning fashion very quickly, which scares everyone in a marketplace, it terrifies them! ...Then the market does a second stage: what the 8:30am news sentiment shift caused everyone to think that it would keep going lower and keep going lower...
-They trapped them short and then they run against the move that took place in the morning:
+They trapped them short, and then they run against the move that took place in the morning:

   ![SMT price delivery move on MNQZ2023 on Fri Oct 06 '23 at 9:00am](./MNQZ2023-Fri-Oct-06-at-9-00-am-2nd-stage.png)